gpshead/epaper-circuitpython/asm_thumb/README.md

-This package is where the fun continues... when originally writing the code, I was happy in the "Yay, it works!" sense, but wasn't satisfied with the speed _and_ wanted to get my hands dirty with some of the fancier MicroPython features and learn some ARM assembly.
+This package is where the fun continues... when originally writing the code, I was happy in the "Yay, it works!" sense, but wasn't satisfied with the speed _and_ wanted to get my hands dirty with a fancy MicroPython feature to learn some ARM assembly.

 A microcontroller running at 25x the clock speed of my old PCjr should have no trouble spitting out fractals in the blink of an eye,